Deployment Artifacts

 Summary

-- An installation artifact is a self-contained ZIP archive with a pre-computed diff.
+- A deployment artifact is a self-contained ZIP archive — either full or incremental.

 build/) — never commit them to Git. - Created with